Policies and Procedures

 Minors under age 18 will need their parent or legal guardian to sign the volunteer release form (see below) on their behalf.
 Minors under 16 years of age must be accompanied by a parent, gaurdian, or responsible adult on volunteer activities.
 Minors under 14 years of age will unfortunately not be able to volunteer with us.

 Many Housers activities occur outdoors.
-Fieldwork should not occur in bad weather - rain, snow, etc - but it may be delayed.
-In general, an outdoor event may be delayed by weather for up to an hour before it's cancelled; check with your build leader if you're uncertain.
+Fieldwork should not occur in bad weather - rain, snow, etc., but we may delay an event to see how the weather is progressing.
+In general, an outdoor event may be delayed by weather for up to an hour before it's cancelled.
+Check with your build leader if you're uncertain.
 In many cases, even if an outdoor event is cancelled, an indoor event may be substituted - there's never a lack of things to do!

 Assumption of Risk